vsanin42/minishell/README.md

 NUMBER OF TIMES WE CHANGED PARSER: I
 - tester: https://github.com/LucasKuhn/minishell_tester

-# nov 25. addins by Zuzka
+# nov 25.+26. addins by Zuzka
+- did builtins: cd, pwd, env, export, unset, left: echo -n, exit is started but it has to accept a status code which we could keep stored somewhere but do not know how yet. and maybe set some signals idk you could have a look at it pls:D
 - main thing is I restructured the folders a bit to group functionality - added types folder in srcs folder where functions that manipulate that data type are stores, feel free to restructure as u need, for me this made sense, is not done yet, just to make it a bit cleaner
 - passed mini struct to a lot of functions because we could not use the getenv function - since we have local array copy of envs, and here we add/remove new envs, the getenv only manipulated the system env array without our addins or changes - did getenv_local function that has the same functionality as getenv but operates on our mini->env array
-- so far it executes all ok, just prints one more error message line from the system together with our error from executor, must find how to stop it
+- generally works, just prints one more error message line from the system together with our error from executor, must find how to stop it
+- muat do norm, now it is really bad:D and decide how to handle errors once and for all when we are together

 # TODO
 - major free function + error handling at all times